pyramation/graphile-column-privileges-mutations/README.md

 npm install graphile-column-privileges-mutations
 ```

-This [http://postgraphile.org/](Graphile) plugin was built to enable use of column-level SELECT grants, while still providing auto-generated mutations within graphile.
+This [PostGraphile](http://postgraphile.org/) schema plugin was built to enable use of column-level SELECT grants, while still providing auto-generated mutations within PostGraphile.
 It works by using primary or unique constraints.

 To give you a sense of why/where this plugin was born: https://github.com/graphile/graphile-engine/issues/260